benschau/WinWM/README.md

 # WinWM

 A window management system for the Windows OS for maximum efficiency.
+In its current state, a half-baked keylogger.

 ### Requirements